Cannonball Adderley: Later life

 By the end of the 1960s, Adderley's playing began to reflect the influence of electric jazz.
 In this period, he released albums such as Accent on Africa (1968) and The Price You Got to Pay to Be Free (1970).
-In that same year, his quintet appeared at the Monterey Jazz Festival in California, and a brief scene of that performance was featured in the 1971 psychological thriller Play Misty for Me, starring Clint Eastwood.
-In 1975 he also appeared in an acting role alongside José Feliciano and David Carradine in the episode "Battle Hymn" in the third season of the TV series Kung Fu.
+In 1970, his quintet appeared at the Monterey Jazz Festival in California, and a brief scene of that performance was featured in the 1971 psychological thriller Play Misty for Me, starring Clint Eastwood.
+In 1975, he also appeared in an acting role alongside José Feliciano and David Carradine in the episode "Battle Hymn" in the third season of the TV series Kung Fu.

-Songs made famous by Adderley and his bands include "This Here" (written by Bobby Timmons), "The Jive Samba", "Work Song" (written by Nat Adderley), "Mercy, Mercy, Mercy" (written by Joe Zawinul) and "Walk Tall" (written by Zawinul, Marrow, and Rein).
-A cover version of Pops Staples' "Why (Am I Treated So Bad)?" also entered the chart.
+Songs made famous by Adderley and his bands include "This Here" (written by Bobby Timmons), "The Jive Samba", "Work Song" (written by Nat Adderley), "Mercy, Mercy, Mercy" (written by Joe Zawinul), and "Walk Tall" (written by Zawinul, Esther Marrow, and James Rein).
+A cover version of Pops Staples's "Why (Am I Treated So Bad)?" also entered the chart.
 His instrumental "Sack o' Woe" was covered by Manfred Mann on their debut album, The Five Faces of Manfred Mann.

 Death and legacy

 In July 1975, Adderley suffered a stroke from a cerebral hemorrhage and died four weeks later, on August 8, 1975, at St. Mary Methodist Hospital in Gary, Indiana.
 He was 46 years old.
-He was survived by his wife Olga James Adderley, parents Julian Carlyle and Jessie Lee Adderley, and brother Nat Adderley.
-He was buried in the Southside Cemetery, Tallahassee.
+He was survived by his wife, Olga James Adderley, parents Julian Carlyle and Jessie Lee Adderley, and brother Nat Adderley.
+He was buried in the Southside Cemetery, Tallahassee, Florida.

 Later in 1975, he was inducted into the DownBeat Jazz Hall of Fame.
-Joe Zawinul's composition "Cannon Ball" on Weather Report's Black Market album is a tribute to his former leader.
-Pepper Adams and George Mraz dedicated the composition "Julian" on the 1975 Pepper Adams album of the same name days after Cannonball's death.
+Joe Zawinul's composition "Cannon Ball" on Weather Report's album Black Market is a tribute to his former leader.
+Pepper Adams and George Mraz dedicated the composition "Julian", on Adams's 1975 album of the same name, days after Cannonball's death.

-Adderley was initiated as an honorary member of Phi Mu Alpha Sinfonia fraternity (Gamma Theta chapter, University of North Texas, '60, and Xi Omega chapter, Frostburg State University, '70) and Alpha Phi Alpha (Beta Nu chapter, Florida A&M University).
+Adderley was initiated as an honorary member of the Phi Mu Alpha Sinfonia fraternity (Gamma Theta chapter, University of North Texas, 1960, and Xi Omega chapter, Frostburg State University, 1970) and Alpha Phi Alpha (Beta Nu chapter, Florida A&M University).